Staff of the University of Tartu Centre for Arts

 kart.summatavet [ät] ut.ee

-Rauno Thomas Moss is Assistant in Drawing, Plastic Anatomy and General Compositiona and painter.
-He teaches sculpture, drawing, illustration, comics, plastic anatomy and general composition.
+Rauno Thomas Moss is the Assistant in Drawing, Plastic Anatomy and General Compositiona and painter.
+He teaches sculpture, drawing, illustration, comics, calligraphy, plastic anatomy and general composition.
 Moss holds a BA in Painting from the University of Tartu as well as MA Semiotics and Culture Studies.
-Currently he is doing his PhD with the main theme "Dialogue and Discourse: Visual Semiotic Analysis of Orthodox Icon".
-In addition to painting, he has been engaged in computer graphics and curatorial work, and has published many writings in cultural analyses.
+Currently he is doing his PhD provisionally entitled "Dialogue and Discourse: Visual Semiotic Analysis of Orthodox Icon".
+In addition to painting, he has been engaged in computer graphics and curatorial work, and has published many writings on cultural analysis.
 He has had a large number of individual and joint exhibitions in Estonia and abroad.
-Moss belongs to the Estonian Artists' Association, Estonian Painters' Association, Tartu Artists’ Union and Estonian Semiotics Association.
+Moss belongs to the Estonian Artists' Association, Estonian Painters' Association, Tartu Artists' Union and Estonian Semiotics Association.

 Professional awards: Ado Vabbe Prize in 2010, Gallery Vaal Art Award in 2009, 25 + 5 most beautiful books nominee in 2007, "Hypercube" III prize at Juri Lotman's memorial contest in 2006 and Tartu Young Artist Scholarship (by Ltd. Merko Tartu) in 2005.